Yvngxchris

-Christian Eugene Williams (born November 21, 2004), known professionally as yvngxchris (stylized in lowercase; pronounced as "Young Chris"), is an American rapper from Virginia.
-He first gained traction after his 2021 song "Blood On The Leaves" which received traction on TikTok.
+Christian Eugene Williams (born November 21, 2004), known professionally as Yvngxchris (stylized in lowercase; pronounced "Young Chris"), is an American rapper from Virginia.
+He first gained traction after his 2021 song "Blood on the Leaves" which received traction on TikTok.
 He was formerly signed to Columbia Records.
-As of 2024, he streams on Twitch under the username of yvngxchristucka.
+As of 2024, he streams on Twitch under the username Yvngxchristucka.

 Early life

 Williams was born in Portsmouth, Virginia.
-His father works as a project manager and his mother works as a nurse.
+His father works as a project manager, and his mother works as a nurse.
 When Williams was 6, his family moved to Jacksonville, Florida for a couple of months.
-He later moved to Chesapeake, Virginia, where he was raised in a "nice middle class home".
+He later moved to Chesapeake, Virginia, where he was raised in a middle class home.
+Chris was known in the community as a nice, thoughtful and caring boy.
+Growing up, Williams played multiple sports, including basketball, football, and track.
+He also sang in various musicals put on by his school's drama club.
+At the age of 17, Williams graduated high school early by taking a GED Test so he could focus full time on making music.
+During his time at Western Branch High School he was known as "Lil Shrimp".

 Career

 In 2017, Williams began to rap after being influenced by his father playing hip-hop music around him.
-During this time, Christian chose to record his music via iPhone earbuds.
+During this time, Christian recorded his music via iPhone earbuds.
 In October 2020, Williams first came to light with the popularity of his song "Kyrie Irving!" on TikTok.
-In January 2022, he released his most popular song "Off the Leash" with tana and Luiss.
-In August 2022, he released an EP titled Virality, which included appearances from Lil Yachty, DC the Don, and XLOVCLO.
+In January 2022, he released his most popular song "Off the Leash", with Tana and Luiss.
+In August 2022, he released an EP titled Virality, which included appearances from Lil Yachty, DC the Don, and Xlovclo.
+On September 25, 2023, Williams made his Rolling Loud debut.
+On April 30, 2024, Williams, along with Pusha T and Khi Infinite, released a freestyle for Red Bull Spiral; they were featured on the first episode of season 2.
+In an interview with DJ Small Eyez, Williams stated how he had a fallout with Columbia Records, stating how he felt like he was a "puppet" under the label.
+Due to that issue, Williams claimed how he "ghosted" the label and never got back with them.
+Around the same time, he also dropped his management with Dre the Mayor and Pusha T.

+Personal life

+Williams cites his biggest inspirations growing up as XXXTentacion, Comethazine, Boy George and Lil Wayne, which he got from his father.

+Musical style

+Stevenson Altidor of Miami New Times wrote how Williams' "flow is a well-animated Naruto fight scene, with nimble and violent images captured at a blistering pace.
+A prerequisite to madness is having fun but also being safe".